-Full of beautiful buildings and independently owned shops, Wimbledon Village is a place where locals take time to say "hello" to each other and the clip-clop of horses' hooves echo in the streets.
-You could be forgiven for thinking you're in the countryside.
-But shopping is rarely this good when you're out in the sticks.
-In this relatively compact area you'll find Molton Brown, Diane von Furstenberg, LK Bennet, Max Mara, Question-Air and Cath Kidston.
+Wimbledon Village is full of beautiful buildings and independently owned shops.
+You could be forgiven for thinking you're in the countryside, but shopping is rarely this good when you're out in the sticks.
+In this relatively compact area you'll find Diane von Furstenberg, LK Bennett, and Cath Kidston.

 If the sun is shining, there's nothing better than taking a picnic onto Wimbledon Common.
-Bayley and Sage stocks delicious pastas, wines, cheeses and other tasty morsels.
-And as you're tucking into your lunch, you could even spot a Womble – they're native to these parts!
+You could even spot a Womble – they're native to these parts!

-Visit the UK's original Buddhist temple and wander around its ornamental lake, flower garden and orchard.
+Visit the UK's first Buddhist temple and wander around its ornamental lake, flower garden and orchard.

 Wimbledon is home to many great contemporary art galleries, including the David Curzon Gallery.